Athletic Booster Club of Dexter (ABCD) By-Laws

 Section 2.6.
 Action Without a Meeting.
 Any action required or permitted to be taken at a meeting of the Board of Directors (including amendment of these Bylaws) or of any committee may be taken without a meeting if all the members of the Board or committee consent in writing to taking the action without a meeting and to approving the specific action.
 Such consents shall have the same force and effect as a unanimous vote of the Board or of the committee as the case may be.
 This written consent shall be provided by letter or email.

 Section 2.7.
 Reimbursement.
-ABCD members shall serve without compensation with the exception that expense incurred in the furtherance of the organization’s business are allowed to be reimbursed with documentation in accordance with the organization’s financial policies, and prior approval.
+ABCD members shall serve without compensation with the exception that expenses incurred in the furtherance of the organization’s business are allowed to be reimbursed with documentation in accordance with the organization’s financial policies, and prior approval.

 Article III – Officers and Elections